 - Develop a system to describe and rate the physical traits of microtia and how severe each case is.
 This may improve the way all researchers collect and interpret data for microtia studies.

-from the Luquetti lab.
+Learn about current research from the Luquetti lab.

 Robin Sequence Research